Is age “just a number?” If you’re wondering whether an age gap could impact your relationship, this is for you.

 In any relationship, you’ll have some qualities in common with your partner, while others — not so much.

-Some couples might find that a big age difference impacts their relationship significantly over time.
+Some couples might find that a significant age gap can greatly impact their relationship, over time.
 Others may feel that what makes them compatible is more important than a gap in years.

 Even if youre satisfied with your relationship, it’s possible to encounter some challenges with a large age difference.
 Confronting and problem-solving these challenges — which often have to do with outside judgment — could lead to even greater happiness in your partnership.